xipki/xipki/README.md

   RSA keys which will be generated during the installation process, and the keys are saved in PKCS#12 keystore.

-  - If you use the existing CA certificate and OCSP Responder certificate
+  - If you use the existing CA certificate, OCSP Responder certificate, and SCEP certificate

-     - Copy the CA certificate and the OCSP responder certificate to the directory `$XIPKI_HOME/xipki/setup/keycerts`.
+     - Copy the certificates to the directory to `$XIPKI_HOME/xipki/setup/keycerts`.

      - In case of the key and certificate are saved in PKCS#12 keystore file, copy the PKCS#12 files to the directory `$XIPKI_HOME/xipki/setup/keycerts`.